The Melbourne Infant Curriculum

 The classes have daily teaching sessions with their class teacher.
 The morning sessions include skills based sessions in Literacy, Mathematics and Phonics.
 In the afternoon, the teaching focus is linked to the termly topic and will be based on Knowledge and Understanding of the World and Creative Development.

 The children have periods of continuous provision, with access to the whole Reception unit for a range of open-ended, self-selected, play-based opportunities covering all areas of the Early Years curriculum.
 The Foundation Stage has its own purpose-built outdoor area which is accessible to all children for sessions during the day.
 Children will also be involved in directed group work activities throughout the week.

 Children are involved in a weekly PE session, and after the Autumn term, attend some assemblies each week.

 Organisation of the Key Stage One Classes across school.

 As in the Reception classes, the morning sessions include many English and Mathematical teaching and activities.
 Children work in mixed ability classes and teaching is differentiated to meet the needs of the children within the class.
-All children participate in a phonic session daily from Monday to Thursday of 20 minutes (Please see the phonic page for more information).
+All children participate in a phonic session daily from Monday to Friday of 25 minutes (Please see the phonic page for more information).

 The afternoon sessions encompass all other subject areas in our ‘Creative Curriculum.’
 This means that children will not have separate subject lessons for science, humanities, art and design technology, but rather that they will take part in more topic based activities which incorporate key skills and knowledge in learning across the curriculum.
 This enables the children to develop independent skills which they can apply to any activity rather than focussing on separate skills for separate subjects.
-Children do however still receive separate lessons in Music, P.H.S.C.E., P.E., Computing and R.E.
+Children do however still receive separate lessons in Music, P.H.S.C.E., P.E, Computing and R.E.